Forest Park (Portland, Oregon): Other paths, streets, easements

 Many shorter Forest Park trails, roads, and firelanes intersect the Wildwood Trail.
 Most of the trails are open only to hikers and runners, but several roads and firelanes are open to bicycles or horses or both.
 Leif Erikson Drive, a road closed to motorized traffic, runs at lower elevation than and roughly parallel to the Wildwood Trail for about 11 mi from the end of Northwest Thurman Street to Northwest Germantown Road.
 Originally called Hillside Drive, it was renamed in 1933 at the request of the Sons of Norway, a fraternal organization.
 Easements for an oil line, a gas line, and electric transmission lines for the Bonneville Power Administration (BPA) cross the park.
 Paved roads surround the park, which is crossed or entered by other roads including Northwest Pittock Drive, Northwest Cornell Road, Northwest 53rd Drive, Northwest Saltzman Road, Northwest Springville Road, Northwest Germantown Road, Northwest Newton Road, and BPA Road.

 Nature Center

-In 2024, Portland Parks & Recreation opened a new main entrance to the park and a parking lot located at the intersection of St. Helens Road and US 30.
+In 2024, Portland Parks & Recreation opened a new entrance to the park and a parking lot located at the intersection of St. Helens Road and US 30, at the trailhead for Firelane 1 trail.
 Future plans for a visitors center, known as the Forest Park Nature Center, are in development.

 Conservation and threats

-In February 2025, the city of Portland approved Portland General Electric’s plan for the Harborton Realiability Project, which will remove two wetlands and clear 376 living Oregon White Oak and Douglas Fir trees over 4.7 acres in Forest Park, creating space for new power lines.
+In February 2025, the city of Portland approved Portland General Electric’s plan for the Harborton Reliability Project, which will remove two wetlands and clear 376 living Oregon White Oak and Douglas Fir trees over 4.7 acres in Forest Park, creating space for new power lines.
 The Bird Alliance of Oregon and Portland Parks & Recreation were among organizations opposed to the project.